-Welcome to the Department of Human Genetics The Department was founded in 2001 and is both a basic and a clinical science department in the School of Medicine.
-Today, the DOHG has 45 primary and 9 secondary faculty members, engaged in all the missions of medical school comprising research, teaching and clinical service.
-Of these faculty, 16 are certified by the American Board of Medical Genetics.
-In addition to the faculty, the DOHG has over 200 full-time employees, including 24 genetic counselors, and 31 postdoctoral fellows, 3 clinical fellows, 1 medical genetics resident, and 40 graduate students.
-The Department has two primary locations; 40,000 nsf of administration and research space in the Whitehead Biomedical Research Building on campus and a 24,000 nsf clinical building only minutes from campus.
-In addition, we have approximately 8,000 nsf of research space elsewhere on campus.
+Welcome to the Department of Human Genetics.
+The Department was founded in 2000 and is both a basic and a clinical science department in the School of Medicine.
+Today, the DOHG has 48 primary and 5 secondary faculty members, engaged in all the missions of medical school comprising research, teaching and clinical service.
+The Department has three primary locations on campus; administration and research space in the Whitehead Biomedical Research Building and clinical research space in the Woodruff Memorial Research Building.
+Our clinical activities are also conducted on campus in Building B of The Emory Clinic.

 The majority of the research in the Department focuses directly on human genetic disease and has major strengths in neurogenetics, metabolic disease, and translational research.
-The DOHG is home to the National Down Syndrome Project and a National Fragile X Syndrome Research Center.
-With over $15,000,000 in NIH research support, the department ranks among the top genetics departments in the country.
+The DOHG is home to the National Fragile X Syndrome Research Center, continuously funded by the NIH for 15 years.
+With over $20,000,000 per year of extramural research support, the department ranks among the top genetics departments in the country.

 The DOHG has a vibrant clinical program, organized under the Division of Medical Genetics.
 The Division holds numerous weekly general and specialized genetic clinics for children and adults and has responsibility for all in-patient consultation and management of genetic disease in metro Atlanta.
-In addition, several outreach clinics are held throughout the state and the DOHG is the referral center for Georgia’s newborn screening program.
+The Department is the referral center for Georgia’s newborn screening program.
 Clinical management of newborns identified with metabolic diseases is provided by the Nutrition Section within the Department.
-A number of clinical research protocols are conducted by the Department, including enzyme replacement studies carried out in the Department’s four-bed infusion suite.
-Within the Department are three large clinical laboratories (Emory Genetic Laboratories) providing cytogenetic, biochemical and molecular diagnostics for hundreds of genetic diseases.
-EGL receives over 30,000 patient specimens per year from throughout the world and is the major national referral center for several genetic disorders.
+Over 25 clinical research protocols are currently being conducted by the Department.
+In addition the Department’s genetic diagnostic laboratory, EGL Genetics, has been commercialized in partnership with Eurofins Scientific, Inc and continues to provide training in clinical laboratory genetics and genomics.
+We are also the home for JScreen, a national public health initiative dedicated to preventing Jewish genetic diseases through carrier screening.

-The Department faculty are extremely active in medical and graduate education currently mentoring nearly 100 doctoral and postdoctoral students.
-In addition, the Department has a fully ACGME-accredited clinical genetic residency program and offers training in all American Board of Medical Genetics subspecialties.
+The Department faculty are extremely active in medical, graduate and postgraduate education.
+The Department has a fully ACGME-accredited clinical genetic residency program and offers training in all American Board of Medical Genetics subspecialties.
 The department also established a Master of Medical Science program in Genetic Counseling that is fully accredited by the ABGC.
 The unique combination of a fully-fledged basic research faculty along with the comprehensive clinical genetics division, places the Department of Human Genetics at the forefront of contemporary translational research and predictive, precision health.